Adams and Reese adds two attorneys in Jackson - Mississippi Business Journal

-Adams and Reese has announced Darryl A. Wilson and Alexander Bondurant have joined the firm’s Jackson office as Associates.
+Adams and Reese announced that Darryl A. Wilson and Alexander Bondurant have joined the firm’s Jackson office as associates.

 Wilson is a member of the firm’s Litigation team and assists clients in all phases of complex litigation in federal and state courts.
 His experience includes litigating matters in the areas of premises liability, negligence, negligent supervision, negligent hiring and training, products liability, breach of contract, labor and employment, workers’ compensation and mass tort/class action claims.